 It was an understanding Martin Van Buren seemed to exploit for professional success and an understanding he struggled with as the country began to split over the fate and expansion of slavery.

 Martin Van Buren’s Political Rise

 It was a volatile time in American politics.
-“The Act Preventing the Importation of Slaves” in 1807 increased the population and sale of enslaved people throughout the south, while the cotton gin increased product production.
-When commerce resumed after the War of 1812, southern states increased wealth through lucrative trade contracts with British textile factories.
+"The Act Preventing the Importation of Slaves" in 1807 increased the population and sale of enslaved people throughout the south, while the cotton gin increased product production.
+When commerce resumed after the War of 1812, southern states increased their wealth through lucrative trade contracts with British textile factories.
 Cotton became the dominant economy of the nation.

 Appeasement of Southerners to Win the Presidency